London broker Oriel sees opportunities for research team

-LONDON The new chief executive of Oriel Securities, one of London's niche stock broking and corporate finance advisory firms, wants to attract analysts and ramp-up its coverage of larger firms to plug gaps left by bulge-bracket rivals cutting back in Europe.
+LONDON, Sept 6 The new chief executive of Oriel Securities, one of London's niche stockbroking and corporate finance advisory firms, wants to attract analysts and ramp-up its coverage of larger firms to plug gaps left by bulge-bracket rivals cutting back in Europe.

 "We see capacity coming out and there are people exiting, but all the while clients are not getting the tailor-made advisory services they need and corporate clients don't feel they are getting coverage," said Knox.